Even though we will comply with all legal privacy collection, storage and usage requirements of your jurisdiction, if you are:

 If you are:

-- (b) not a resident of a jurisdiction that is a member of the European Union and the GDPR does not apply to your personal information, then we will without undue delay after we become aware of a Data Breach notify the applicable regulator if and to the extent required by law to do so.
+- (b) not a resident of a jurisdiction that is a member of the EU or the UK and the GDPR does not apply to your personal information, then we will without undue delay after we become aware of a Data Breach notify the applicable regulator if and to the extent required by law to do so.

 8. Access and correction